EngineerBetter/engineerbetter-hugo/content/blog/kill-the-devops-team.md

 ## In Summary

-Look beyond the buzzwords and the trends, and understand the terms being used.
+Look beyond the buzzwords and the trends, and take the time to understand the terms being used.
 No amount of expensive DevOps Engineer contractors will improve your value delivery if the organisation isn't focusing on removing wait times and reducing lead-time-to-production.

 If you need help delivering value faster, then [get in touch with us at EngineerBetter](mailto:contact@engineerbetter.com).
 We can use systems thinking techniques to understand your development practice, ascertain the [current reality of the organisation](/blog/current-reality-trees-fog-of-war/) and identify ways to start removing the blockages.